j0zzz/JoeQuake/docs/_includes/subfeatures/better-look.md

 - Decal view distance (`gl_decal_viewdistance`)
 - Decal visibility time (`gl_decaltime`)

-See the *Console variables* page for a detailed description about additional decal options.
+See the [Settings](/cvars-commands) page for a detailed description about additional decal options.